focusaurus/tidy-site/content/_index.md

 This site serves to demonstrate how I set up a fairly minimal static website that ticks all of my back-end engineer boxes.

+## Inspiration

+While I admire the minimalism, I can't quite bring myself to go full [Dan Luu mode](https://danluu.com/).
+I love the look of [Kind Engineering](https://kind.engineering), which I was hoping to study and copy, but when I viewed source it seems to be a squarespace template full of limitless complexity, breakpoints galore, <code>!important</code>, and generated code so I'll take the design and leave the implementation.

+## Semantic HTML (mostly)

+A lot of the "tidiness" that I seek has to do with strong limits to the amount of non-semantic HTML I need to sprinkle into my markup.
+I think SCSS mixins help a lot with this so I generally try to just add a single semantic class in my HTML and then apply a mixin to that.
+So for example, I might have <code>&lt;section class=&quot;intro&quot;&gt;</code> and then in the SCSS I'll link that to it's style with <code>section.intro { @include centered-column; }</code>

+## Keeping Colors Tidy

+I put all my custom brand colors in <code>colors.scss</code> as SASS variables, import them where needed with <code>@imports "colors";</code> and that keeps things tidy and easy to tweak.
+I prefix the variables with <code>$brand-</code> for easy grepping to find all use of custom colors.

 ## Mobile-first and Responsive

 ### Small screens